 Credits, 3 sem. hrs.
 This course is an introduction to documenting and recording historic buildings and landscapes.
 Local case study projects will be utilized for archival research, field investigation, and preparation of final documentation.
+[Crosslisted as: HIS 473.]

 HPR 474 - Historic Conservation